zay-dotcom/brew/docs/Manpage.md

 : Letter or word that the list of package results should alphabetically follow.

+`--bump-synced`

+: Bump additional formulae marked as synced with the given formulae.

 ### `bump-cask-pr` \[*`options`*\] *`cask`*

 Create a pull request to update *`cask`* with a new version.